 Fastweb has a scholarship search database of more than 180,000 scholarships, grants, fellowships, and loans.

 Selective Service Registration

 Register for Selective Service or print out documentation of registration.
 Almost all male U.S. citizens and male aliens living in the U.S., who are ages 18 through 25, are required to register with Selective Service.

 Information to obtain a federal tax return transcript.

-BCC Tuition Payment Plan
+Bristol Community College Tuition Payment Plan

 The Campus Card is needed for the book advance program.
 Book Advances are only allowed to be used at the Bristol bookstore ( in person or online).
 Book advances give students the opportunity to use some of their financial aid funds in advance of the first disbursement to purchase course materials, supplies and technology (i.e. computer) at the Bristol Bookstore.
 To be eligible for a book advance, you will need to have a complete financial aid file, have received a financial aid award letter, and have a pending credit balance on your bill.
 A book advance is not a grant and is not in addition to your financial aid award package.

 There are no cash refunds on items returned that were bought with a book advance.
 Also, you don’t need to spend your entire book advance.
 All book advance charges are added to your tuition bill.
 If your eligibility changes and/or your financial aid award is not enough to cover the book advance charges, you are responsible for repaying the charge.
 Also, if you drop a class or fully withdraw from Bristol Community College and used the book advance, you may be responsible to pay back all or part of the book advance.